SimInnovations/libknobster/README.md

 =====

 Right now only the Windows platform is supported.

 Open up the Visual Studio 2019 project in the 'vs2019' folder.
-There are no external dependencies.

 API
 =====